mtumilowicz/java9-stack-stackwalking/README.md

     by default)
     * `SHOW_REFLECT_FRAMES` - show only reflection frames (
     specific implementation frames could be still hidden)
+* note that there is also enum `StackWalker.ExtendedOption` with only one, self-explaining value `LOCALS_AND_OPERANDS`
 ## StackWalker.StackFrame
 * interface
 * we don't have direct access to concrete implementation